The short answer

 Best for: European data and GDPR compliance

-Cognism is the strongest option for teams selling into EMEA markets.
-Its database has deeper European coverage than any US-based competitor, and GDPR compliance is built into the product - not bolted on.
+If you're selling into EMEA, Cognism is the strongest option.
+Period.
+Their database has deeper European coverage than any US-based competitor, and GDPR compliance is baked into the product from the ground up—not bolted on as an afterthought.

 Strengths: